 4. Only provide answers which are relevant

-You should first analyse what kind of answers respondents will give you for each question.
+You should first analyze what kind of answers respondents will give you for each question.
 If you will not do this then it’s possible that your question might be hard or complex.

 To conclude, it is quite necessary to understand that close ended questions are best when used for a short and direct answer for any specific questions.
 These are easy to transform into open ended questions with a few minor changes here and there.